 This course deals with the historical evolution of political and international systems, and the various forms international organizations have taken over the past century.
 It raises conceptual questions about international organization and goes into details in regards to the structural characteristics and operations of the United Nations, European Union, Arab League and similar international entities.
-Of particular interest will be the major international issues of concern to these organizations, such a peace and security, the environment and global warming, economic development and poverty, and human rights.
+Of particular interest will be the major international issues of concern to these organizations, such a peace and security, the environment and global warming, economic development and poverty, and human riahts.

-Chin.Soci&Poli.in the21st cent
+INTA 300 Chin.Soci&Poli.in the21st cent Credit Hours: 3